ch629/CalendarApp/InterviewNotes.md

 - Group Meetings
 - Events
 - Deadlines
-- private meetings that cannnot be viewed by others
+- Private meetings that cannnot be viewed by others
 - When creating an appointment and event state the duration and time and add people to the event

 ###Maintenance: